 Can Cinnamon lower blood sugar?

-Twenty-six percent of Pakistani population is suffering from diabetes, according to National Survey 2016-17 on diabetes.
-If poorly controlled, it can lead to complications like heart disease, kidney disease and nerve damage.
+Twenty-six percent of the Pakistani population is suffering from diabetes, according to National Survey 2016-17 on diabetes.
+If poorly controlled, it can lead to complications like heart disease, kidney disease, and nerve damage.
 Eating certain foods while limiting others can help people with diabetes.
 One such example is cinnamon, a commonly used spice that’s added to sweet and savory dishes around the world.
 This article will give brief knowledge about cinnamon and its effects on blood sugar control and diabetes.

 What is Cinnamon?

 Cinnamon has been used for centuries in traditional medicine.
 It has been used in Ayurvedic medicine to treat respiratory and digestive problems .Today, we typically encounter two types of commercial cinnamon: Ceylon and cassia cinnamon.

 Cassia cinnamon is produced in Indonesia, China and Vietnam and has the stronger smell and flavor of the two varieties.
 This cheaper variety is what we usually buy in our local super market or grocery store.

 The more expensive Ceylon cinnamon, most of which is still produced in Sri Lanka, has a milder, sweeter flavor popular for both baking and flavoring hot drinks such as coffee or hot chocolate.

 Cinnamon is well-known for its anti-diabetic effects.
 It can help block the activity of several digestive enzymes to slow the absorption of sugar in the bloodstream after a high-carb meal.
 For this reason, many studies have shown that people with type 2 diabetes can experience significant positive effects on blood sugar markers by supplementing with cinnamon extract.